drhsqlite/fossil-mirror/www/ssl-server.md

 In both formats, text outside of the delimiters is ignored.
-That means that if you have a PEM-formatted private key and a separate PEM-formatted certificate, you can concatenate the two into a single file and the individual components will still be readily accessible.
+That means that if you have a PEM-formatted private key and a separate PEM-formatted certificate, you can concatenate the two into a single file and the individual components will still be easily accessible.

 If you have a single file that holds both your private key and your cert, you can hand it off to the "[fossil server](/help?cmd=server)"